pyscripter/python4delphi/PythonForDelphi/Modules/README.md

-# Using P4D as a Python extension module
+# Create Python extension modules using P4D

 The project in the subdirectory Delphi generates a Python library (a dynamic link library with extension "pyd" in Windows) that allows you to create user interfaces using  delphi from within python.
+The whole VCL (almost) is wrapped with a few lines of code!
 The small demo TestApp.py gives you a flavour of what is possible.
 The machinery by which this is achived is the WrapDelphi unit.
+You can use the same approach to create Python extension modules that expose your own classes and functions to the Python interpreter.
+You can package your extension with setuptools and distribute it through [PyPi](https://pypi.org/).